coleishh/portfolio/README.md

-# Single-Node Hybrid Cloud Infrastructure: Automated Microservices & Storage Array
+# Linux Server Project: Home Network Storage & Automated Microservices

-A headless Linux application server orchestrating containerized microservices via Docker.
-This architecture features automated content lifecycle pipelines, high-availability monitoring, token-based API integrations, and secure edge routing via an encrypted reverse proxy tunnel.
+This project is a headless Linux application server that manages local storage, automated file systems, and network services using Docker containers.
+The setup includes secure remote access via a reverse proxy tunnel and real-time uptime monitoring to ensure high availability.

 ---

-## System Architecture & Core Stack
+## Technical Specifications & Tool Stack
-* Host Operating System: Headless Ubuntu Server (LTS)
+* Operating System: Ubuntu Server (Headless LTS)
-* Virtualization & Containerization: Docker Engine / Docker Compose
+* Containerization & Virtualization: Docker / Docker Compose
-* Edge Networking & Security: Cloudflare Edge Tunnels
+* Network Security & Remote Access: Cloudflare Tunnels (No open inbound ports)
-* High Availability & Telemetry: Uptime Kuma, PostgreSQL Database, Jellystat Engine
+* Monitoring & Diagnostics: Uptime Kuma, Jellystat, PostgreSQL Database
-* Storage Matrix: Local Ext4 File System arrays with dedicated persistent volume mapping
+* Storage Configuration: Local Ext4 storage arrays with persistent volume mapping

 ---

-## Key Infrastructure Achievements
+## Core Project Features

-### 1. Secure Edge Networking & Unified Access Layer
+### 1. Network Security and Remote Access
-* Reverse Proxy Edge Tunnels: Integrated Cloudflare Tunnel routing to securely map subdomains to isolated internal Docker network bridge endpoints.
-This eliminates the need to expose vulnerable host-level inbound ports (such as port 80 or 443) to the public internet, mitigating edge-level scanning threats.
-* Unified Service Aggregation: Deployed a centralized web-based landing portal (Homarr) to map active host endpoints, giving administrators and authenticated remote clients single-point secure access to the ecosystem from any network.

-### 2. Asynchronous Ingestion & Lifecycle Automation
-* Event-Driven Workflows: Integrated a fully automated, asynchronous ingestion stack utilizing decoupled application components.
-The ecosystem leverages token-based API authentication hooks to continuously sync requests, search indexers, and handle download queues natively.
-* Automated File Operations: Configured atomic moves and precise data directory synchronization rules.
-The infrastructure handles incoming file parsing, folder permission auditing (matching strict UID/GID access control lists), and library metadata scanning dynamically before deploying content to the hardware-accelerated media host (Jellyfin).

-### 3. Proactive Telemetry & High Availability Auditing
-* Uptime Monitoring Engine: Deployed an independent uptime tracing engine (Uptime Kuma) executing routine synthetic HTTP/TCP socket pings across critical container ports to ensure continuous platform availability.
+* Secure Tunneling: Configured a Cloudflare Tunnel to route external subdomains directly to specific internal Docker containers.
+This setup allows remote access from anywhere without opening ports on the local router, protecting the network from external port scans.
+* Central Dashboard: Deployed a Homarr landing page that acts as a single point of access for all internal network services and admin tools.

+### 2. Automated File Management and Permissions
+* API Automation: Set up an automated pipeline where different services communicate via API keys to request, find, and download files without manual intervention.
+* Linux Permissions: Managed directory structures using Linux command-line tools, setting strict user and group permissions (UID/GID matching) to ensure containers can modify files safely without compromising host security.

+### 3. Systems Monitoring and Uptime Tracking
+* Uptime Monitoring: Installed Uptime Kuma to run constant HTTP and TCP ping tests on all critical container ports, sending real-time alerts if a service goes down.
-* Granular Analytics Pipeline: Integrated a structural logging stack backed by a relational PostgreSQL database to map real-time performance variables, tracking remote client player compatibility, active transcoder bitrates, and hardware resource consumption.
+* Performance Logging: Connected an analytical dashboard backed by a PostgreSQL database to monitor server performance, network usage, and active connections.

-### 4. Data Integrity & Redundancy Strategy
+### 4. Data Backup and Storage Integrity
-* Decoupled Configuration State: Configured strict persistent storage volumes to completely isolate immutable configuration files and databases from dynamic runtime containers, protecting systems against data loss during rolling image upgrades.
+* Persistent Storage: Mapped Docker volumes to keep configuration data separate from the actual operating system files.
+This prevents data loss when updating or replacing containers.
-* Cold Storage Ingestion: Implemented dedicated local archival pipelines to secure critical personal data assets, managing multi-generational user media collections independently from general streaming directories.
+* Critical Data Backups: Implemented a dedicated local storage area to safeguard irreplaceable personal data, such as a large multi-generational family photo library, keeping it separate from standard media directories.

 ---

-## Operational Optimization & Technical Resolution
+## Troubleshooting and Technical Resolution

-### The Bottleneck
+### The Issue
-During multi-user peak stream windows, a technical bottleneck was identified where remote client web browsers failed to interpret complex audio container profiles (such as multi-channel DTS or EAC3).
-This forced the server into heavy on-the-fly digital signal translation workloads, causing intermittent playback latency and structural I/O queue wait times.
+During peak usage times with multiple remote connections, users reported severe video buffering and lag.
+The server was slowing down significantly, causing high disk read/write queues and performance drops.

-### The Engineering Resolution
+### The Fix
+Using the CompTIA A+ troubleshooting methodology, I investigated the issue systematically:
+1. Ran the Linux `htop` command in the terminal to check resource utilization and identified a massive spike in CPU usage.
+2. Checked the application logs and discovered the server was trying to transcode complex audio formats (like multi-channel EAC3) on the fly because the remote users' web browsers did not support them natively.
-Monitored live process allocation using the headless htop utility and interrogated localized application logs to confirm the root cause as a client-side codec limitation.
-Resolved the latency issue entirely by migrating remote end-users away from un-optimized web browsers to native, standalone desktop or mobile applications.
-This allowed for 100% native client-side decoding, successfully shifting the pipeline from resource-heavy audio-transcoding to a lightweight, lossless direct stream, dropping server host resource utilization back to baseline.
+3. Identified the bottleneck as a client-side codec compatibility issue rather than a server hardware failure.
+4. Resolved the problem by having the remote users switch from standard web browsers to native, standalone desktop or mobile apps.
+This allowed their devices to decode the audio natively, changing the workload to a lightweight "Direct Stream" and immediately returning server CPU usage to normal baseline levels.